penrynjohnp/logicapps-labs/docs/logicapps-ai-course/02_build_conversational_agents/05-add-user-context-to-tools.md

 - [Authentication and authorization in Azure App Service and Azure Functions](https://learn.microsoft.com/azure/app-service/overview-authentication-authorization)
 - [Configure your App Service or Azure Functions app to use Microsoft Entra sign-in](https://learn.microsoft.com/azure/app-service/configure-authentication-provider-aad)

+> [!NOTE]
+> For testing and development scenarios, OBO will still work in the Azure Portal chat client without Easy Auth.

-## Part 2 - Choose the identity model for each tool action
+## Part 1 - Choose the identity model for each tool action

-1. Determine the authorization to use for each tool action:
+Determine the authorization to use for each tool action:
  - For "my data" or user-personalized operations, such as "Get my upcoming meetings", use OBO.
-   - For shared resources or automations, such as "Post today's health status to the operations channel", Use app-only authorization.
+ - For shared resources or automations, such as "Post today's health status to the operations channel", use app-only authorization.

-1. Document the required scopes or permissions for each tool so you can consent them later.
+> [!TIP]
+>
+> Make sure to keep tool descriptions concise and include guidance about the data that they access,
+> for example, such a description might say "Gets the signed-in user's next five calendar events."

-## Part 3 - Create a per-user, delegated connection
+## Part 2 - Create a per-user, delegated connection

-To support delegated user access, create the connection so your tool can use a connector operation:
+To support delegated user access, create the connection as a per-user connection:

 1. In the [Azure portal](https://portal.azure.com), open the conversational agent workflow in the designer.